zwbx/openpi/examples/droid/README.md

 3. Clone the openpi repo and install the openpi client, which we will use to connect to the policy server (this has very few dependencies and should be very fast to install): with the DROID conda environment activated, run `cd $OPENPI_ROOT/packages/openpi-client && pip install -e .`.
 4. Install `tyro`, which we will use for command line parsing: `pip install tyro`.
 5. Copy the `main.py` file from this directory to the `$DROID_ROOT/scripts` directory.
-6. Replace the camera IDs in the `main.py` file with the IDs of your cameras (you can find the camera IDs by running `ZED_Explore` in the command line, which will open a tool that shows you all connected cameras and their IDs -- you can also use it to make sure that the cameras are well-positioned to see the scene you want the robot to interact with).
+6. Replace the camera IDs in the `main.py` file with the IDs of your cameras (you can find the camera IDs by running `ZED_Explorer` in the command line, which will open a tool that shows you all connected cameras and their IDs -- you can also use it to make sure that the cameras are well-positioned to see the scene you want the robot to interact with).
 7. Run the `main.py` file.
 Make sure to point the IP and host address to the policy server.
 (To make sure the server machine is reachable from the DROID laptop, you can run `ping <server_ip>` from the DROID laptop.)
 Also make sure to specify the external camera to use for the policy (we only input one external camera), choose from ["left", "right"].

 ```bash